degi/genriver/docs/manual.md

 - **Input:** The input parameters required for running the model
 - **Simulation:** Run the model simulation after the required parameters are completed
-- **Flopper:** Analyzing the river and rain data on its persistence
+- **Flopper:** Analyzing the river and rain data on its flow persistence

 ## Input